sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 "Oh!
 I see.
 Well, if you have any spare bits and pieces, you could perhaps sell to one of the travelling merchants that come by here every so often.
 They tend to buy all types of meat, jewellery, ore, potion ingredients... even local flowers can be an easy way to make a bit of money when they come around.
 Hmm...
 But I don't think there've been any in town today..."
 The innkeeper thought.
 "I'd not dwell on it.
 If you've travelled here from the West without much trouble, you should be able to get up to Kakariko Village without much trouble."
 She smiled.

+"I expected as such," you nodded.
+"Oh well.
+Okay.
+Well, I suppose I'll get situated then, and I'll check in tonight to get plenty of rest."

+Carrie smiled.
+"That's no trouble at all.
+I won't keep you further.
+I'll be open as late as you need."

+"Thanks."
+You smiled - at least bedding was sorted.
+"I'll be seeing you soon then!"
+With a wave, you started to turn away.

+"Of course.
+Be safe!"
+She responded, with a gentle wave back.

+So now you had something to do - something to distract you from the reality that you were stuck in this land.

+And why not play mailman, if it gave you a reason to explore the world you found yourself in?